-Summary: Nutshell CRM’s business card scanner is lightweight and built into the Nutshell mobile app.
+Summary: Nutshell’s business card scanner is lightweight and built into the Nutshell mobile app.
 The scanning technology is versatile and doesn’t require a flat surface or bright lighting in order to read cards accurately.
 Thoughtfully designed, the app offers the option to only scan one side, since the backs of business cards are sometimes devoid of contact information—very useful on-the-go.

 Watch out for: It takes a couple minutes to parse the data and update contact info.